awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 + Three options apply to your SSO directory, based on the identity source you choose in SSO:
   + **AWS SSO User Store**: If SSO for AWS Control Tower is set up with AWS SSO, AWS Control Tower creates groups in the SSO directory and provisions access to these groups, for the user you select, for member accounts\.
   + **Active Directory**: If SSO for AWS Control Tower is set up with Active Directory, AWS Control Tower does not manage the SSO directory\.
 It does not assign users or groups to new AWS accounts\.
-  + **External Identity Provider**: If SSO for AWS Control Tower is set up with an external identity provider \(IdP\), AWS Control Tower creates groups in the SSO directory and provisions access to these groups for the user you select for member accounts\.
+  + **External Identity Provider**: If AWS SSO for AWS Control Tower is set up with an external identity provider \(IdP\), AWS Control Tower creates groups in the SSO directory and provisions access to these groups for the user you select for member accounts\.
 You can specify an existing user from your external IdP in Account Factory during account creation, and AWS Control Tower gives this user access to the newly vended account when it synchronizes users of the same name between SSO and the external IdP\.
 You can also create groups in your external IdP to match the names of the default groups in AWS Control Tower\.
 When you assign users to these groups, these users will have access to your enrolled accounts\.

    For more information about working with AWS SSO and AWS Control Tower see [Things to Know About SSO Accounts and AWS Control Tower](sso.md#sso-good-to-know)

 ### Considerations for AWS Config and AWS CloudTrail customers<a name="config-and-cloudtrail-considerations"></a>
 + The AWS account cannot have trusted access enabled in the organization management account for either AWS Config or AWS CloudTrail\.
 For information about how to disable trusted access, see [the AWS Organizations documentation on how to enable or disable trusted access](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html#orgs_how-to-enable-disable-trusted-access)\.
-+ If you have an existing AWS Config Recorder, delivery channel or aggregation setup, you must modify or remove these configurations so that AWS Control Tower can configure AWS Config on your behalf during landing zone launch\.
-If you used AWS CloudFormation to create these AWS Config resources, ensure that you also use CloudFormation to remove the resources\.
++ If you have an existing AWS Config recorder, delivery channel, or aggregation setup in any existing accounts that you plan to enroll in AWS Control Tower, you must modify or remove these configurations before you start enrolling the accounts, after your landing zone is set up\.
+This pre\-check doesn't apply to the AWS Control Tower management account during landing zone launch\.
 For more information, see [Enroll accounts that have existing AWS Config resources](existing-config-resources.md)\.
 + If you are running ephemeral workloads from accounts in AWS Control Tower, you may see an increase in costs associated with AWS Config\.
 Contact your AWS account representative for more specific information about managing these costs\.
 + When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
-If you have an existing deployment of a CloudTrail trail, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.
+If you have an existing deployment of a CloudTrail trail in the account, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.
+For information about organization\-level trails and AWS Control Tower, see [Pricing](pricing.md)\.

 **Note**
 When launching, AWS Security Token Service \(STS\) endpoints must be activated in the management account, for all Regions supported by AWS Control Tower\.
 Otherwise, the launch may fail midway through the configuration process\.